SuleimanFarah/sunpy/Home:-Release-Checklist.md

 If there is an issue at this step, the fix will be to update the config on the [azure template repo](https://github.com/sunpy/azure-pipelines-template), a patch to this repository should only happen if somehow the inputs to the template or the dependOn jobs change.
 Then start a new tag job on [azure pipelines](https://dev.azure.com/sunpy/sunpy/_build?definitionId=4).

+Since this is tag based, you might have to update and force push the tag as a result.

 - [ ] Update the conda forge sunpy-feedstock repo, ideally a bot should do it for you
 - [ ] Push the update to the stable branch